William praises NHS staff for ‘fantastic job’ during pandemic | ITV News

 "I worked with them constantly really so it stopped other professionals having to go into the house, which the family really, really appreciated.”

-In February, William spoke to Shamraze Zeb, 41, a practice manager at Black Country and West Birmingham Clinical Commissioning Group, who has been helping to manage the vaccine rollout across a Primary Care Network of nine GP practices.
+In February, William spoke to Shamraze Zeb a practice manager at Black Country and West Birmingham Clinical Commissioning Group, who has been helping to manage the vaccine rollout across a Primary Care Network of nine GP practices.

 The practice manager said: "He asked me about the uptake in the mosque and how it went and I explained to him that we had patients that had declined previously, but they turned up at the mosque just because of public trust."